ironsoul0/ironsoul0/README.md

 ### Hi 😍

 I'm __ironsoul__.
-A boy from Kazakhstan passionate about programming and cybersecurity.
+A student from Kazakhstan passionate about programming and cybersecurity.

 Follow my [blog](https://ironsoul.me) and [twitter](https://twitter.com/ironsoul0) for more info 🤓